Beech Blight Aphid

 Key Features

-- Synchronized swaying or 'dancing' behavior when disturbed
+- Synchronized rhythmic swaying or 'dancing' when disturbed

-- Associated with thick black sooty mold on lower leaves
+- Associated with thick, black sooty mold on the ground below

 When You’ll See Them